 In 2019, Czech Republik was officially released from African swine fever.
 Belgium was released in 2020.

 In 2018, African swine fever spread to China.
-In 2019, it has been detected also in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong, Myanmar, Philippines, East Timor, and South Korea.
+In 2019, it was detected in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong, Myanmar, Philippines, East Timor, and South Korea.
+In 2020, ASF spread to India.

 No cases of African swine fever have ever been detected in Finland.